-- Press the ◆ buttons to select ▶ , then press the (ser) button.

 - The movie will play.

-- You can pause/resume the movie by pressing the (str) button again.
+- You can pause/resume the movie by pressing the () button again.

-- Press the ▲▼ buttons to adjust the volume.
+- Press the volume.

-- After the movie finishes, appears.
+- After the movie finishes, SEI 🕱 appears.

 Transferring Images to a Computer

 You can use the included software to transfer your camera images to a computer.